Lexogen-Tools/SIRVsuite/README.rst

 ::

     required arguments:
-      -i | --sample-sheet       path to the sample sheet -o | --output-dir         directory for output files
+      -i, --sample-sheet       path to the sample sheet -o, --output-dir         directory for output files

     selectively required arguments* (at least one is required):
-      -a | --all-modules        triggers all available modules --ERCC-correlation        triggers processing of ERCCs ratios
+      -a, --all-modules        triggers all available modules
+      --ERCC-correlation        triggers processing of ERCCs ratios
       --SIRV-concentration      triggers processing of SIRVs relative concentration --coverage                triggers coverage processing